fhiso/sources-and-citations/citation-elements.md

 <span dir="rtl">صاعد الأندلسي</span> might be transliterated
 "Ṣā‘id al-Andalusī" in the Latin script.
 Because machine transliteration is far from perfect, a *language-tagged datatype* *should* be used to allow an application to store both names.
-In this case, they would be tagged `ar` and `ar-Latn` respectively, meaning the Arabic language in its default script and in the Latin script.

 An author's names may also be respelled to conform to the spelling and grammar rules of the reader's language.
 An Englishman named Richard may